 How Much Does It Cost to Join a Lawsuit?

 Nothing upfront.
-Morgan & Morgan only collects a fee if the case is successful.
+Our firm only collects a fee if the case is successful.

 We accept a fixed percentage (typically one-third) of the recovery.

 What Should I Look for in an Attorney?

 Experience, ethics, and a winning record.
-Morgan & Morgan has never represented an insurance company or large corporation—that’s why our motto is “For the People.”
+Our firm has never represented an insurance company or large corporation—that’s why our motto is “For the People.”

 We have extensive experience with consumer litigation.
 As one of the largest consumer protection firms in the country–with 303 lawyers and a support staff of over 1,500–we possess the resources to take on a major company like Target or Walgreens.

 We are trial lawyers who are not afraid to go up against big corporations, with the track record to prove it.
 To date, we have won $4 billion for 200,000 clients.